KTheXIII/embedded_system/C/README.md

 You will need to install `avr-gcc`, `avrdude` and most likely `avr-libc` There is most likely an [ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) on you distro, if that is the case you can install that

-**On Ubuntu**
+#### On Ubuntu

 And probably most derivatives

 ```
 sudo apt-get install arduino-core
 ```

-**On Arch**
+#### On Arch

 ```
 sudo pacman -S arduino-avr-core
 ```

 ### Windows

-On Windows it is better to install [Atmel Studio 7](https://www.microchip.com/mplab/microchip-studio) and [Arduino](https://www.arduino.cc).
-Atmel Studio have the compiler and is a full fledge IDE for compiling your code and Arduino has `avrdude` that can program the board.
+On Windows it is better to install [Microchip Studio](https://www.microchip.com/mplab/microchip-studio) and [Arduino](https://www.arduino.cc).
+The Atmel Studio have the compiler and is a full fledge IDE for compiling your code and Arduino has `avrdude` that can program the board.

 ## Compile and Program